The current student assignment system has three goals:

-- Maintain equity: Every child in San Francisco has the right to a quality education.
+- Maintaining equitable access to options: Every child in San Francisco has the right to a quality education.
 Until this ideal is realized, we need to ensure that all families have equitable access to quality schools.

 I also believe it is absolutely essential for the school district to continue to share as much data as possible about those choice and enrollment patterns, as it has been obvious to me that there is a high level of interest among some segments of the community in how the new system is working.
 Parents must trust that the district is sharing pertinent information and following its published rules and procedures when assigning students — a continued commitment to fairness and transparency will help build this trust.